By Maggie McMahon

 In Panama I witnessed violence that happened, but that was already deep in the jungle.
 They raped a girl and a woman.
 So, I was there, that is, I saw everything with my eyes and witnessed that.

-Instances of sexual violence were increasing in the Darién Gap due to a lack of action from Panamanian authorities to monitor the crossing.
+Instances of sexual violence were then increasing in the Darién Gap since Panamanian authorities were not monitoring the crossing.
 Additionally, many instances of sexual violence go unreported due to stigma and shame.
-Armed criminal groups are able to take advantage of vulnerable groups traversing the crossing due to this lack of policing in these remote largely uninhabited areas.
+With the absence of policing in these remote largely uninhabited areas, armed criminal groups are able to take advantage of vulnerable people traversing the crossing.
 Though lately, the Panamanian government has mobilized the army to patrol those areas, as movement north has decreased and now many people are heading south.

-Since the ongoing instability faced by many Latin American countries will only increase migration through the Darién Gap, Panamanian authorities must take action to closely monitor the dangerous conditions in the crossing and provide support for the vulnerable people crossing it.
+Given the ongoing instability faced by many Latin American countries, migration through the Darién Gap is likely to increase.
+Panamanian authorities must take further action to closely monitor the dangerous conditions in the crossing and provide support for the vulnerable populations crossing it.
 Greater support for the physical, psychological, and financial needs of migrants should also be implemented in the United States.

 Maggie McMahon is a research intern at the Immigration Lab.
 She is a senior majoring in international studies.